Please put something in your bag

 Yet the Irish have never reached the semi-final stage of a Rugby World Cup, despite establishing themselves as a world-class team over the past two decades.

-With just under a year and a half until the 2019 World Cup in Japan, Ireland must focus on three aspects to ensure the best performance and live up to their potential.
+With just under a year and a half until the 2019 World Cup in Japan where all the best international rugby shirts will be on show, Ireland must focus on three aspects to ensure the best performance and live up to their potential.

 In order to progress, the first element that Ireland must concentrate on is developing the youth in the squad so that they have enough experience to blossom come September 2019.